-- non-food related fundraising initiatives - fundraising initiatives which promote physical activity such as 'lapathons' - whole school staff (teaching and non-teaching) health and wellbeing initiates e.g. professional development workshops and training about food, nutrition and broader health messages - For P&C events that encourage active lifestyle, GREEN items will be provided (ie at Walk to School or Lapathon) - Other school-based health promotion programs, such as Crunch & Sip and Jump Rope for Heart.
+- fundraising initiatives which promote physical activity such as 'lapathons' - whole of school staff (teaching and non-teaching) health and wellbeing initiates e.g. professional development workshops and training about food, nutrition and broader health messages - For P&C events that encourage active lifestyle, GREEN items will be provided (ie at Walk to School or Lapathon) - Other school-based health promotion programs, such as Crunch & Sip and Jump Rope for Heart.